-In order keep your information as current as possible please let us know of any changes to your personal details.
+In order to keep your information as current as possible please let us know of any changes to your personal details.

-If you want a copy of this information please write to us and include the pastors/counsellors you deal with.
+If you want a copy of this information please write to us and include the pastors/persons you deal with.
 You can request us to modify your personal data at any time if you believe it is not accurate, complete, or up to date.